Air India Flight 182: Explosives and clocks

-In April 1985, a Canadian familiar with blasting was asked by Reyat how much dynamite it would take to blow up a tree stump.
+In April 1985, a Canadian man familiar with explosives was asked by Reyat how much dynamite it would take to blow up a tree stump.
 Reyat asked numerous people in Duncan about explosives, and expressed the need for revenge.
 Reyat sought cases of dynamite and appeared willing to pay three times the normal price.
 He eventually confided to one acquaintance that it was not about stumps, but "trouble in the old country", that he needed "explosives to help my countrymen."
 One friend declined to get him dynamite, but did lend him a 400-page manual on mining with explosives.

 On 8 May 1985, Reyat bought a Micronta digital automobile clock at the RadioShack store in Duncan.
 Designed for a 12-volt automobile electrical system, it could also be powered by a 12-volt lantern battery.
 The 24-hour alarm activated a buzzer.
 Reyat returned to the store a week later to buy an electrical relay, after asking how to get the buzzer signal to power another device.
 Wiretappers recorded nine telephone calls in one month between Reyat and Parmar's residence in Vancouver; Reyat called either from his residence or workplace on Vancouver Island.
-As a result of this activity, the government added Reyat to the list of persons being monitored for terrorist activities.
+As a result of this activity, the government added Reyat to the list of persons being monitored for militant activities.
 The Canadian government would later accuse Reyat of lying in 2003, when at first he said he did not know for what the three clocks he had bought could be used.
 He later said Parmar needed an explosive device to blow up a bridge or something large in India, and that he needed timers for an explosive device.
 The relay could be used to trigger the detonator circuit for a blasting cap, which would provide the initial shock needed to detonate larger explosives, such as dynamite.

 Reyat later visited a television repair shop, seeking help for a partially disassembled car clock wired to a lantern battery.
 He claimed that he needed help so that the buzzer stayed on rather than intermittently beeping, so that it would turn on a light in his camper to wake him up.
-The repairman knew his friend did not own a camper.
+The repairman knew Reyat did not own a camper.
 Justice J. Raymond Paris said at Reyat's 1991 trial that this was an odd use for a timer.